MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 3. Need Support?

 If you run across an issue, check out our [FAQ](faq.md) and [Known Issues](known-issues.md) topics.
 If that doesn’t help, please contact Support.

+## What makes a good guide?

+Here are some tips for selecting high-impact use cases to get the most out of Guides.

+Focus on step-by-step procedures that:

+- Operators don't know by heart (complex and/or spatially demanding procedures that aren't routinely performed).

+- Require important support preparation (paper-based patterns, stickers, measures, and so on) that could be replaced with holographic instructions.

+- Don't require millimeter-level accuracy.
+HoloLens sensors are not calibrated to support that level of accuracy.

+- Take less than one hour to complete.
+If it takes longer than one hour, the operator could experience discomfort.

+Ask these questions when evaluating scenarios:

+1. Is the procedure complex enough that it requires augmented work instructions?
+Think about things like how long it takes new operators to learn a task, how much time is spent deciphering schematics, cost of errors, and so on.

+2. Can you convey the necessary information with centimeter-level accuracy?
+We can’t guarantee that holograms will maintain accuracy below 2 cm.

+3. Does the procedure take less than an hour?

+4. Do operators need to be hands-free to complete the procedure?

+But get creative and experiment with how Guides can help your employees learn by doing.
+We love hearing about new ways that customers are using Guides!

 ### See also